kelreeeeey/yap/content/Reading npy files in Odin.md

 ![Input of single numpy file](https://github.com/kelreeeeey/python-numpy-npy-in-odin/raw/main/assets/dirty_1_input_npy.png)

 **Note:** I am using a Python libaray [rich]() to print out colorfull strings as a matter of personal preference, if You don't have it, it's okay. the script is going to just be fine.

-I then run that `dirty.py` script for all of the `.npy` files i created and [awk](https://en.wikipedia.org/wiki/AWK)-ed the output way trhough to collect following tables, just to filter out unnecessary informations.
+I then run that `dirty.py` script for all of the `.npy` files I created and [awk](https://en.wikipedia.org/wiki/AWK)-ed the output way trhough to collect following tables, just to filter out unnecessary informations.
 The tables consist of 2 columns, column _Numpy Type_ is the exact datatype that I named the `.npy` files, and column _Type in `npy` File Header_ shows the native data type prefix-ed with the endian.

 >[!ABSTRACT]- Bool, Byte, and Integer